CalebEverett/arloader/README.md

 Arloader will create as many bundles as necessary to upload all of your files.
 Your files are read asynchronously, bundled in parallel across multiple threads and then posted to [arweave.net](https://arweave.net).
 Arloader supports bundle sizes up to 200 MB, but the default bundle size is 10 MB, which makes it possible to post full bundle size payloads to the `/tx` endpoint instead of in 256 KB chunks to the `/chunk` endpoint.
 This should work fine for individual files up to 10 MB.
 If your files sizes are bigger than 10 MB (but smaller than 200 MB), you can specify a larger bundle size with the `--bundles-size` argument - `--bundle-size 100` to specify a size of 100 MB, for example.

+### Estimate Cost
-1. To get an estimate of the cost of uploading your files run
+To get an estimate of the cost of uploading your files run

 ```
 arloader estimate <FILE_PATHS>